thenexthub/Codira/docs/StandardLibraryProgrammersManual.md

 This way, platform owners can easily update declarations to the correct set of version numbers by simply changing the definition of the macro, rather than having to update each individual declaration.

-If we haven't defined a version number for the "next" Swift release yet, please use the special placeholder version `SwiftStdlib 9999`, which always expands to 9999 versions.
-Declarations that use this version will need to be manually updated once we decide on the corresponding Swift version number.
+If we haven't defined a version number for the "next" Codira release yet, please use the special placeholder version `CodiraStdlib 9999`, which always expands to 9999 versions.
+Declarations that use this version will need to be manually updated once we decide on the corresponding Codira version number.

 ## Internals